 In general, a private foundation is any section 501(c)(3) organization that is not in one of the categories of public charities specifically excluded from the definition of that term.
 Some tax law provisions apply to all private foundations.
 Others, however, are more narrowly focused on particular types of private foundations.
 For tax purposes, it may be necessary to distinguish between the following types of foundations:

 Most states require charitable organizations to register with one or more state agencies before soliciting contributions within the state.
 Organizations must typically file reports with the state supervising agency, including a copy of IRS Form 990-PF.
-For more information, including how to determine in which states registering may be required, see the website of the National Association of State Charity Officials.
+For more information, including how to determine in which states registering may be required, see the State Links for Exempt Organizations.